Bianca Atterberry: Advocacy

 Early in her career, Atterberry became temporarily homeless after signing an early publishing contract which did not compensate her for her writing contributions.
 She stated in an article for BuzzFeed News that over the years she has never made enough money from a song to receive her advance, meaning she has “never seen a publishing check.”
 Her passion for songwriter advocacy motivated her to join organization "The 100 Percenters", who lobby for songwriters to get access to publishing, additional songwriting fees, and other benefits for those that are stuck in outdated publishing contracts.
 They offer resources for artists to take advantage of, and strive to make the music industry a safe and fair place.

 Atterberry is an instructor for "1500 Sound Academy: The Contemporary Songwriter", a course currently offered at Arizona State University.

 Personal life

-Her son, Niko, is her primary inspiration and motivation.
+She credits her son, Niko, as her primary inspiration and motivation.
 He was diagnosed with Autism, a developmental disorder that affects one in 44 children.
-Atterberry proudly advocates to educate and spread understanding of the autistic spectrum.